almircajic/brandchat-startup-bot/README.md

 -	A valid Brandchat Account (see how to [sign up for Brandchat](https://www.brandchat.co/brands)).
 -	Create a new Bot Agent (Under 'Agents' menu of your Brand Administration console) (TODO: See how to create new bot agent)
 -	Download and Install NodeJS onto your target environment ([see how to install and setup NodeJS on your environment](https://nodejs.org/en/download/package-manager/))
+-  Download and install Git from <https://git-scm.com/download> so you can clone this repository onto your machine.

 ## Your first Brandchat Bot